-Among all algorithm design choices in UDA, model selection has been repeatedly recognized as one of the most crucial~\citep{musgrave2021realitycheck,kouw2019review,dinu2023iwa,you2019dev,yang2024can}, with sub-optimal choices potentially leading to \textit{negative transfer}~\citep{pan2010transferlearningsurvey}.
+Appropriately choosing the regularization parameter $\lambda$ is crucial \citep{musgrave2021realitycheck,dinu2023iwa,yang2024can}, with sub-optimal choices potentially leading to \textit{negative transfer}~\citep{pan2010transferlearningsurvey}.
 However, classical approaches (e.g., validation set, cross-validation, information criterion) cannot be used due to missing labels and distribution shifts.
-It is therefore a natural benchmark requirement for UDA to provide also unified model selection strategies in addition to UDA algorithms.
+It is therefore a natural benchmark requirement to jointly evaluate \ac{UDA} algorithms and model selection.

-In this work, we rely on \ac{IWV} \cite{sugiyama2007iwv} and \ac{DEV} \cite{you2019dev} to overcome the two challenges: \begin{enumerate*}[label=(\roman*)] \item distribution shift and \item missing target labels. \end{enumerate*} These methods rely on the Radon-Nikod\'ym derivative and the covariate shift assumption $p_S(y|x)=p_T(y|x)$ to obtain
+In this work, we rely on \ac{IWV} \citep{sugiyama2007iwv} and \ac{DEV} \citep{you2019dev} to overcome the two challenges: \begin{enumerate*}[label=(\roman*)] \item distribution shift and \item missing target labels. \end{enumerate*} These methods rely on the Radon-Nikod\'ym derivative and the covariate shift assumption $p_S(y|x)=p_T(y|x)$ to obtain